We aim to keep you up to date with our work as well as any developments in the Broads within our news, events and publications pages.

-All enquiries from the media about our work or matters relating to the Broads should be directed to the press office either by phoning 01603 610734 or emailing our head of communications Lorna Marsh.
+All enquiries from the media about our work or matters relating to the Broads should be directed to the press office either by phoning 01603 610734 or emailing our head of communications Rob Leigh.
 If you are not a journalist please use our contact us page.

 The Broads is Britain's magical waterland.
 This brand was developed in partnership with Broads Tourism to give the area a consistent, clear and recognisable visual identity which would benefit the tourism industry.
 The Broads National Park brand guidelines to accompany the Broads National Park logo are for use by anyone producing materials carrying the Broads brand and are designed to be practical and useful.
 They are arranged in sections, which deal with the key elements of the visual identity and its application:

 The final section includes examples of themed messages and text you may like to use for your own marketing purposes.
 You are welcome to use all elements of this toolkit free of charge on any publication or website without infringing copyright.

 You must not sell the supplied photographs or share them.
 Please read the guidelines carefully, and apply them consistently.